Richard Fortey: Grim’s Dyke Wood

-Using the money he made from his TV work Fortey bought four acres of woodland in Lambridge Wood, the section of the wood being called Grim’s Dyke Wood (Named after Grim's Ditch) and he wrote up his investigation into its fauna and flora in the book: The Wood for the Trees.
+Using the money he made from his TV work Fortey bought four acres of woodland in Lambridge Wood, Oxfordshire, the section of the wood being called Grim’s Dyke Wood (named after Grim's Ditch) and he wrote up his investigation into its fauna and flora in the book: The Wood for the Trees.

-Honours

-Fortey was appointed Officer of the Order of the British Empire (OBE) in the 2023 New Year Honours for services to palaeontology and geology.

 Death

 Fortey died after a short illness on 7 March 2025, at the age of 79.